The classification of large spaces of matrices with bounded rank: Abstract

 \section{Abstract}

-Given an arbitrary (commutative) field $\K$, let $V$ be a linear subspace of $\Mat_n(\K)$ consisting of matrices of rank lesser than or equal to some $r \in \lcro 1,n-1\rcro$.
-A theorem of Atkinson and Lloyd states that, if $\dim V>n\,r-r+1$ and $\card \K>r$, then either all the matrices of $V$ vanish on some common $(n-r)$-dimensional subspace of $\K^n$, or it is true of the matrices of the transposed space $V^T$.
-Following some arguments of our recent proof of the Flanders theorem for an arbitrary field, we show that this result holds for any field.
-We also show that the results of Atkinson and Lloyd on the case $\dim V=n\,r-r+1$ are independent on the given field save for the special case $n=3$, $r=2$ and $\K \simeq \F_2$, where the same techniques help us classify all the exceptional cases up to equivalence.
-Similar theorems of Beasley for rectangular matrices are also successfully extended to an arbitrary field.
+Given an arbitrary (commutative) field $\K$, let $\calV$ be a linear subspace of $\Mat_n(\K)$ consisting of matrices of rank less than or equal to some $r \in \lcro 1,n-1\rcro$.
+A theorem of Atkinson and Lloyd states that, if $\dim \calV>n\,r-r+1$ and $\card \K>r$, then either all the matrices of $\calV$ vanish everywhere on some common $(n-r)$-dimensional subspace of $\K^n$, or it is true of the matrices of the transposed space $\calV^T$.
+Using a new approach, we prove that the restriction on the cardinality of the underlying field is unnecessary.
+We also show that the results of Atkinson and Lloyd on the case $\dim \calV=n\,r-r+1$ hold for any field, except in the special case when $n=3$, $r=2$ and $\K \simeq \F_2$.
+In that exceptional situation, we classify all the exceptional spaces up to equivalence.
+Similar theorems of Beasley for rectangular matrices are also extended to all fields.
+Finally, we extend Atkinson, Lloyd and Beasley's classification theorems to a range of high dimensions which almost doubles theirs, under the assumption that $\card \K>r$.

 2mm